Instructions After Surgery

 Dressing

-A dressing (which acts as a bandage) may be used to protect the surgical site and help reduce discomfort.
-It is not unusual for a dressing to come off or to become uncomfortable.
-Please call the office for direction.
-Not all lost or loose dressings need to be replaced, so when you call the office, we will advise you how to proceed.
+You may use a dressing (which acts as a bandage) to protect the surgical site and help reduce discomfort.
+It is typical for dressing to come off or to become uncomfortable.
+If this occurs please call the office for direction.
+Not all lost or loose dressing needs to be replaced, so when you call the office, the staff will advise you how to proceed.

 Diet

 Until you are comfortable, please avoid chewing on the side where the surgery was completed.
-Please avoid hot foods and liquids for approximately 1 hour following the surgery so as not to soften the dressing, and until your numbness has worn off so as not to burn your mouth.
-A soft diet is recommended.
+Please avoid hot foods and liquids for approximately one hour following the surgery so as not to soften the dressing, and so that you do not burn your mouth while it is still numb.
+Dr. Noraian recommends a soft diet.
 Foods such as cottage cheese, oatmeal, soup, eggs,

 yogurt, pasta, mashed potatoes, casseroles, and fruits are more easily eaten.
 Remember, adequate nutrition is essential for feeling better as well as for healing.
 If the soft diet is not keeping your hunger away, try Ensure or Sustacal which are a total meal in a can.
 You may make these supplements into a smoothie with crushed ice and remember not to drink them with a straw to avoid disrupting your wound.